Erectile Dysfunction Medication Prescription

 Getting an ED Medication Prescription Online

-Because they are prescription medications, one cannot simply buy Cialis, Levitra, Revatio Staxyn or other erectile dysfunction medications online.
-Instead, ED medications need to be dispensed by a licensed online pharmacy or at a retail pharmacy location after a prescription is written by a medical provider.
+Because they are prescription medications, one cannot simply buy ED medications online.
+Instead, erectile dysfunction medications need to be dispensed by a licensed pharmacy after a prescription is written by a medical provider.
 Through Push Health, you will be connected with a licensed doctor or medical provider in your state who can prescribe erectile dysfunction medications for you if it is safe to do so.
+Women looking for help with a low sex drive might want to consider Addyi (flibanserin).